-- c.
+- a.
+Are current on rent without unpaid balance at any time in the past 12 months, - b.
+Are current on utility payments to FCHA or to utility supplier or are current with any repayment agreement with the utility supplier, - c.
 Are in compliance with the terms of the lease and any additional terms required to be added to that lease by Federal law.
-Violations of the lease must be documented by notices of lease violations or other evidence of serious or repeated violations of the material terms of the lease: - Meet reasonable housekeeping standards and have no housekeeping lease violations as documented by housekeeping inspection reports or work orders reflecting a pattern of damage caused by poor housekeeping; and - e.
+Violations of the lease must be documented by notices of lease violations or other evidence of serious or repeated violations of the material terms of the lease, - d.
+Meet reasonable housekeeping standards and have no housekeeping lease violations as documented by housekeeping inspection reports or work orders reflecting a pattern of damage caused by poor housekeeping, and - e.
 Have not destroyed, defaced, damaged or removed any part of an apartment or the development as documented by housekeeping inspection reports or work orders reflecting a pattern of damage or abuse. - f.
-For all resident incentive transfers, a one-year perfect record of timely payment (rent and other charges), good housekeeping record and no lease violations is required. - 2.
-Exceptions to the good record requirements may be made for emergency transfers or when it is to FCHA's advantage17 to make the transfer.
-The exception to the good record requirement will be made by the central transfer administrator taking into account the recommendation by the Manager. - 3.
-Absent a determination of exception, the following policy applies to transfers: - a.
+For all resident incentive transfers, a one-year perfect record of timely payment (rent and other charges), good housekeeping record and no lease violations is required.

+2. Exceptions to the good record requirements may be made for emergency transfers or when it is to FCHA's advantage to make the transfer.
+The exception to the good record requirement will be made by the central transfer administrator taking into account the recommendation by the Manager.

+- 3. Absent a determination of exception, the following policy applies to transfers: - a.
 If back rent is owed, the resident will not be transferred until a payment plan is established or, if prior payment plans have failed, back rent is paid in full. - b.
 A resident with housekeeping standards violations will not be transferred until he/she passes a follow-up housekeeping inspection.